CoreWCF/corewcf.github.io/_posts/2023-02-19-aspnetcore-authorization-support.markdown

 ### FallbackPolicy support

 ASP.NET Core 3.0 introduced a `FallbackPolicy`.
 This authorization policy is executed when no policy is configured for a given endpoint.
 As CoreWCF does not expose its endpoints to the endpoint routing infrastructure, this policy may be executed depending on the configured request pipeline.
-To avoid the FallbackPolicy being executed the call to CoreWCF middleware (i.e `UserServiceModel(...)`should occur before the call to the authorization middleware `UseAuthorization(...)`.
+To avoid the FallbackPolicy being executed the call to CoreWCF middleware (i.e `UseServiceModel(...)`) should occur before the call to the authorization middleware (i.e `UseAuthorization(...)`).

 ### Authorization evaluation position in CoreWCF request pipeline